Gr3Y-D3lt4/NetIP_info_Logger/README.md

 # NetIP_info_Logger
 A Python utility that periodically collects and logs system network information—including IPv4 address, IPv6 address, MAC address, and timestamps—into a text file for monitoring, troubleshooting, and educational purposes.

-# NetIP_info_Logger

-NetInfo Logger is a lightweight Python application that automatically collects and records essential network information from the local system at regular intervals.
-It is designed for learning, network monitoring, and troubleshooting by maintaining a timestamped log of network details.

 ## Features

 - 🌐 Retrieves the system's IPv4 address